Are you codependent?

-However, by subordinating his needs to the narcissist, the codependent puts himself into a position whereby he feels the need to defend the behavior of his narcissistic partner, boss or friend.
-He takes on the psychological defenses and survival behaviours of the narcissist.
+However, by subordinating their needs to the narcissist, codependents puts themselves into a position whereby they feel the need to defend the behavior of their narcissistic partner, boss or friend.
+They take on the psychological defenses and survival behaviours of the narcissist.
 This ultimately results in codependent behavior characterized by dishonesty and denial.

 If you want to understand more about the relationship between codependency and narcissism, read Narcissism: Behind the Mask.

 1 Friel, J. and Freil, L. (1988), Adult children: The secrets of dysfunctional families, Deerfiled Beach, FL: Health Communications.

 2 Hogg, J.A. and Frank, L. (1992), Towards an Interpersonal Model of Codependence and Contradependence, Journal of Counseling & Development, Vol. 70, pp. 371-375.

 3 Laign, J. (1989), A consensus on codependency, Contact, Vol. 2, No. 2, p.
 2.

 4 Goff, J.L. and Goff, P.J.
 (1991), Organizational Co-dependence, Niwot, CO, University Press Colorado.